 - 1.1.
-The Trustee of the Morgan Stanley UK Group Pension Plan (the "Plan") has drawn up this Statement of Investment Principles (the "Statement") to comply with the requirements of the following legislation - The Pensions Act 1995 and as amended by the Pensions Act 2004, - The Occupational Pension Schemes (Investment) Regulations 2005, as amended by the Pension Protection Fund (Pensionable Service) and Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018, and - Subsequent legislation. - 1.2.
-As required by the legislation, the Trustee has consulted a suitably qualified person and has obtained written advice from its investment consultant, Mercer Limited ("Mercer").
-The Trustee believes the investment consultant meets the requirement of Section 35 (5) of the Pensions Act 1995.
-The Trustee in preparing this Statement has also consulted the sponsoring Company. - 1.3.
-The Plan is primarily a Defined Contribution ("DC") arrangement though it also contains liabilities and assets from a previous Final Salary arrangement.
+The Trustee of the Morgan Stanley UK

+Group Pension Plan (the "Plan") has drawn

+this Statement of Investment Principles

+(the "Statement") to comply with the

+requirements of the following legislation:

+- The Pensions Act 1995, as amended by the Pensions Act 2004 (the "Pensions Act"),

+- The Occupational Pension Schemes (Investment) Regulations 2005, as amended by the Pension Protection Fund (Pensionable Service) and Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018, and

+- Subsequent legislation.

+- 1.2.
+As required by legislation, the Trustee has consulted a suitably qualified person and has obtained written advice from its investment consultant, Mercer Limited ("Mercer", the "Investment Consultant").
+The Trustee believes the investment consultant meets the requirement of Section 35(5) of the Pensions Act 1995.
+The Trustee in preparing this Statement has also consulted the sponsoring employer (the "Company")

+- 1.3.
+The Plan is primarily a Defined Contribution ("DC") arrangement although it also contains liabilities and assets from a previous Final Salary arrangement.
 The majority of this Statement is relevant to the DC element of the Plan.
-The policy relating to the Final Salary element is contained in Section 5 of this Statement. - 1.4.
-The Trustee's investment responsibilities are governed by the Plan's Trust Deed, and this Statement takes full regard of its provisions.
+The policy relating to the Final Salary element is set forth in Section 5 of this Statement.

+- 1.4.
+The Trustee's investment responsibilities are governed by the Plan's Trust Deed, and this Statement takes full regard of those provisions.
 A copy of the Plan's Trust Deed is available for inspection upon request.